certinia/df12-deployment-tools/README.md

 * **RunTests**
     * used to execute all unit tests and outputs the results to a file.
     * usage: ant RunTests
+* **generatePackage**
+    * used to automatically generate the package.xml file based on all files in the stage folder (src).
+    * usage: ant generatePackage

 ## lib
 The lib folder contains all of the items required to use the deploy tools, including:
-* Four Ant xml scripts to be included in your build file
+* Five Ant xml scripts to be included in your build file
 * Various jar files needed to support some custom Ant tasks used by the scripts